Voces Emergentes Ecuador team wins 2024 national journalism award

 Historias Sin Fronteras project wins gold medal in state journalism award

-The project by Ciudad Juárez journalist Gustavo Cabullo Madrid and photo journalist Juan Antonio Castillo in collaboration with El Paso journalist Aracely Lazcano, was recognized in October with the top reporting award for compelling, science-based storytelling that took readers to a period in time when the northern Mexican desert was a placid sea of warm, shallow water rich with biodiversity.
+The project by Ciudad Juárez journalist Gustavo Cabullo Madrid and photojournalist Juan Antonio Castillo in collaboration with El Paso journalist Aracely Lazcano, was recognized in October 2023 with the top reporting award for compelling, science-based storytelling that took readers to a period in time when the northern Mexican desert was a placid sea rich with biodiversity.

 Historias Sin Fronteras project a finalist in National Journalism Award

-Our Historias Sin Fromteras project on fluoride pollution in Mexico and Argentina titled The axis of fluoride: corporate pollution which we published in December 2022 was chosen as a Finalist in Mexico’s National Journalism Award in the Science Journalism category.
+In another first for InquireFirst, our Historias Sin Fronteras project on fluoride pollution in Mexico and Argentina titled The axis of fluoride: corporate pollution which we published in December 2022 was chosen as a finalist in Mexico’s National Journalism Award in the Science Journalism category.

 Zacatecas immigration journalist nominated for international award